ThomasWeikert/ThomasWeikert/README.md

-### Hi there 👋 I am Thomas, I help companies building data science, data analytics and data engineering functions! ✨
+### Hi, I am Thomas 👋 I help companies building data science, data analytics and data engineering functions! ✨
 <!--
 **ThomasWeikert/ThomasWeikert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.